moac123/sturents/README.md

 let me sign in.
 So please can you check that passwords have to be case sensitive because otherwise we'll get blamed for it again."

+ - I'm sure is a better way of solving this but i'm using oneOf to allow either null or valid email, that excludes empty string other way is by adding
+   (isset($requestParams['email']) && $requestParam !== '')

 ----

 "Hey well done on launching the new platform, it looks great.
 At the data science team we're trying to work out if